| || || |

 On August 22nd, in 2009, the vocalist for the Dells & the Flamingos-Johnny Carter, died in the south suburbs of Chicago, Illinois at 75 (Harvey, Ill.).
 He replaced Johnny Funches in 1960 and remained with the band throughout the 60s-70s.
 He’s been inducted into the Rock & Roll Hall of Fame with both of the acts he was in (Flamingos & Dells).

-I like the Dells from the late 60s to the early 70s.
+I like the Dells' music from the late 60s to the early 70s.
 They were on the Cadet imprint that was a division of Chess, the infamous Chicago Blues label.
 Their sound in the early 70s was more funky than most would think for a vocal group.
+While their late 60s sound had tinges of psychedelic soul and heavy instrumentation.
 Sidebar: Crate diggers, if you see anything on Cadet or Chess from the late 60s to early 70s, buy it.

 …‘Wrecka Stow’….On August 22nd, in 2016, authorities reported that they had confiscated some pills from the home of Prince Rogers Nelson that contained fentanyl, but they were mislabeled as hydrocodone, which is weaker than the opiod fentanyl.
 The autopsy report alleges that he died from a fentanyl O.D.